VM2703/UX400XX/README.md

 -- Type in CLI command "npm install" and press ENTER.
 After Execution, you can run the project.<br> --Mark again project folder and choose "Preview Application"<br>
 <br>
-• All necessary backend resources (CDS views; MetadataExtensions; SEGW sources for ZUX_TRAVEL) are stored in system SAP D50 / package ZUX400XX<br>
+• All necessary backend resources (CDS views; MetadataExtensions; SEGW sources for ZUX_TRAVEL) are stored &nbsp in system SAP D50 / package ZUX400XX<br>
 <br>
 • yaml-Files for all exercises refer to D50/200 where backend services are needed<br>
 <br>